What are the signs that your site has been compromised?

 d) New users in WordPress’s dashboard

-A clear sign of compromise is finding new users with administrator rights on the WordPress bulletin board.
+A clear sign of compromise is finding new administrator users in the WordPress dashboard.

 e) Page with the words “hacked” when you connect to your site

-Defacement consists of changing the compromised site’s main page to a page that usually contains a threatening image along with the name of the malicious person who hacked the site.
+Defacement consists of changing the compromised site’s main page to a page that usually contains a threatening image along with the nickname of the hacker who comprmised the site.

 In this first step, try to gather as much information as possible about the incident: